Apr 01, 2025

 7.2.1 BOT Approved Movement

-7.2.1.1 The president may recommend to the BOT that they approve the recommended step movement for eligible faculty.
+7.2.1.1 The President may recommend to the BOT that they approve the recommended step movement for eligible faculty.

 7.2.1.2 The BOT may approve the recommended movement given available funding.

-7.2.2 Earning an Advanced Degree or Educational Attainment Movement
+7.2.2 Earning an Advanced Degree or Educational Attainment Movement to Master’s + 18 Column

 7.2.2.1 Faculty complete the Faculty Request for Educational Pre-Approval form and acquire the required signatures.
-There will be a maximum of one column movement a year.

-7.2.2.4 The president may recommend the BOT approve column movements for eligible faculty.
+7.2.2.4 The President may recommend the BOT approve column movements for eligible faculty.

 7.2.2.5 The BOT may approve eligible column movements given available funding.